br3ndonland/br3ndonland.github.io-jekyll/info/notes.md

 * *Responsive images:*
     - `img-thumbnail` Bootstrap class used for responsive portfolio thumbnail images.
     - All images same height: Bootstrap gives the images `max-width: 100%` and `height: auto`, which means they are not the same height.
 I created alternate thumbnail versions of the images, and cropped and resized them so they were 300px square (the largest they will be is 276px).
-    - Smaller images on mobile:
+    - Smaller images on mobile: added `max-height: 200px;` to the media query mentioned above.
 * *Link buttons:* I want to vertically align the three link buttons below the thumbnail descriptions.
 If I moved the buttons onto a separate row, they would not stay with the rest of the column when the site resizes for small viewports.
 * *PDF rendering:* I wanted to use the design mockup as a thumbnail for my portfolio site, but it was a PDF.
 PDF rendering in browsers requires plugins and may not be consistent.
 I just converted it to an image.